Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "The security council is *not* going to like that."

-"Margaret, I don’t even care… I think it’s about time I had a talk with Moses Byron again, don’t you?"
+"Margaret, I don’t even care...
+I think it’s about time I had a talk with Moses Byron again, don’t you?"

 ---